csu-signal/Roleplay-for-Collaborative-Dialogues/README.md

 # Roleplay-for-Collaborative-Dialogues
-Git repo for source code to run experiments published at the ORIGen Workshop at COLM 2025.
+Git repo for source code to run experiments for our paper, "Let's Roleplay: Examining LLM Alignment in Collaborative Dialogues" — published at the ORIGen Workshop at COLM 2025.
 Figure below shows a high-level overview of our experimental design.

 <p align="center">
   <a href="plots/overview_roleplay.png">